weareenvoy/tdd-string-calculator/readme.md

 First, let’s integrate the `getDelimiters` function.
 After a quick review of the current code, it looks like we can simply set `$delimitersToChange` to the result of `getDelimiters`, and remove the functionality inside of the if statement there.
 Still passes!

 Next, let’s integrate the `removeDelimiterDeclaration` function.
 Looks like we can substitute the whole `if` statement in `add` with this function... and it passes!

+Things are looking quite clean!
+As one last thing to do within this refactor, that `return` line in `add` is looking a bit hairy and confusing.
+Also, we're setting some variables and then using them once.
+Maybe we can rework things so that it’s a lot easier to identify what’s happening here.

+First, let’s inline `$delimitersToChange` and the updated `$numbers` value.
+Still passing!